tkonopka/chsk/packages/annotation/README.md

-# @chask/annotation
+# @chsk/annotation

-Chask is a charting library for React.
+`chsk` is a charting library for React.

-The `@chask/annotation` package builds upon the infrastructure provided by `@chask/core`.
+The `@chsk/annotation` package builds upon the infrastructure provided by `@chsk/core`.
 It includes miscellaneous components that can be applied to many chart types.

-`@chask/annotation` supports boxed labels, line labels, and block arrows.
+`@chsk/annotation` supports boxed labels, line labels, and block arrows.